oytundd/moddingway/README-python.md

 Files in this repo will be run through the [Black Formatter](https://black.readthedocs.io/en/stable/).
 To minimize merge conflicts, it is recommended to run this formatter on your code before submitting.
 Most IDEs will have an extension for black, and it is recommended to use those

 ### Running in Docker
-If you want to run the app in a container, you can build the container using the command `make python-docker-build` and then run the application via `python-docker-run`.
-If you run the application this way, make sure you configure the application to use the container's name (by default `postgres_db`) rather than `localhost`, which is the configuration for local development
+If you want to run the app in a container, you run the application via `make python-run`.
+This command will also create a container for the postgres database, and will override the postgres host environment variable to correctly allow the two containers to interact with each other